saadpocalypse/wordle-terminal/README.md

 1. Clone the repository.
 2. Run  `npm link`  in the project directory to make it available globally on your system.
-3. Use the command  `npx wordle`  to create a test React app with the local changes.
+3. Use the command  `npx wordle`  to play locally.

 <br>